FRC Reference Services

 FRC customers have several options for delivery of urgent/special reference requests (requests requiring same-day or overnight delivery):

 You should return your agency's files to the Federal Records Center when they are no longer needed.
-Write the word "REFILE" on the white copy of the OF 11 or CIPS request form that accompanied the requested file, and return it to the records center.
-If the OF 11 is no longer attached, provide a brief note or cover memo annotated "REFILE" and attach it to the file being returned.
-The memo must also include the same information that was contained on the original OF 11:
+Write the word "REFILE" on the white copy of the OF 11 or ARCIS request form that accompanied the requested file, and return it to the records center.
+If the OF 11 is no longer attached, provide a brief note annotating "REFILE” and attach it to the file being returned.
+The note must also include the same information that was contained on the original OF 11: transfer number, transfer’s FRC location number, box number, file name or file number, agency charge code.

-Do not refolder or rebox records requested from the records center.
-Unless you have made some prior arrangement with the center, return the records in the original folders or boxes to allow accurate refiling.
-If the box or folder is unusable for shipment, copy the transfer number, location, box number and any other information on the outside of the container onto the front of the replacement box or folder.
-FRCs will contact agency customers when expanded refiles are too large for their original location.
+Refiles should be returned to the records centers in their original folders or containers (boxes) unless you have made some prior arrangement with the center.
+Returning the records in their original folders or containers enables accurate refiling.
+If the folder or container is unusable for shipment, copy the transfer number, location, box number and any other information on the outside of the container onto the front of the replacement box or folder.
+FRCs will contact agency customers when expanded refiles are too large for their original location..

-Agencies may send documents or folders that were not included in the original transfer to be interfiled into that transfer at the center.
-The agency must provide the transfer number, charge code (if participating in Stratified Report Invoicing---see definition), box number, records center location number, and correct file designation where the interfile should be filed.
+Agencies may send documents or folders that were not included in the original transfer to be interfiled into that transfer at the Federal Records Center.
+When submitting interfiles, the customer agency must provide the Federal Records Center with sufficient information to identify the document or folder as an interfile, and to perform the interfile.
+The agency must provide the transfer number, box number, and correct file designation where the interfile should be filed.
+This information may be transmitted informally by attaching a paper transmittal to each document or set of documents to be interfiled into a specific folder.
+Customer agencies must submit batches of interfiles in transfer number order and thereunder by container number.
+NARA Federal Records Centers will assess labor fees if it has to sort and sequence interfiles upon receipt.
 The FRC will contact agency customers if the new material will not fit into the original box.

-Please note that the National Personnel Records Center (NPRC) in St. Louis, MO, has special procedures for interfiles.
-If you have records for interfile at NPRC, please see Transactions with the National Personnel Records Center.
+Pease note that the National Personnel Records Center (NPRC) in St. Louis, MO, has special procedures for interfiles.
+If you have records for interfile at NPRC, please see the Interfiles section of this Guide.strong>

 Relocation of Records